 This release contains the detailed tables as referenced in the provisional release published on 12 October 2020 and are aligned with the October 2020 Excessive Deficit Procedure notification.
 Any revisions to previous years reflect updated data sources or changes in methodology - see Background notes.

 Tables included in the release show a reconciliation of the Exchequer Balance to the General Government Deficit (Table 8).

-The main EDP notification tables for Ireland, details of government guarantees, PPPs and concessions and tables showing the impact of government interventions in the financial sector on government accounts will be published on 23 April, the same day as the Eurostat release of EDP statistics.
+The main EDP notification tables for Ireland, details of government guarantees, PPPs and concessions and tables showing the impact of government interventions in the financial sector on government accounts will be published on 22 October, the same day as the Eurostat release of EDP statistics.

-As annual GFS are benchmarked to the most recent EDP notification, they may not always be fully aligned with the National Income and Expenditure and related publications such as the Institutional Sector Accounts.
+As annual GFS are benchmarked to the most recent EDP notification, they may not be fully aligned with the National Income and Expenditure and related publications such as the Institutional Sector Accounts.